GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 ### EIDSCA: Miscellaneous advises

 With the last 7 changes, my tenant almost complies to all Entra ID Security Config Analyzer (EIDSCA) Tests.
 There are 7 EIDSCA findings left and I will not comply to a few of those tests.
 Like mentioned before, EIDSCA.AF04 checks if you enforce FIDO2 security key restrictions.
 And I don't.
-The same goes for EIDSCA.AM09 that checks for the geographic location in push and passwordless notifications.
-Antoher one is the Temporary Access Pass check EIDSCA.AT02 that requires the TAP to be configured as One-time use.
+The same goes for EIDSCA.AM09 that checks for the geographic location in push and password-less notifications.
+Another one is the Temporary Access Pass check EIDSCA.AT02 that requires the TAP to be configured as One-time use.
 In certain situations I will advise single time use.
-However, during passwordless onboardings it can be easier for organizations to manage the process when the TAP-credential is time-limited.
+However, during password-less onboardings it can be easier for organizations to manage the process when the TAP-credential is time-limited.
 In my environment, I am the only one that can create TAPs.
 Single use won't add anything to the security posture in this case.

 #### EIDSCA Default Settings - Consent Policy settings